What causes the check engine light to flash?

 Common Check Engine Misfire Symptoms

-Along with a blinking check engine light, you may experience one or several of the following symptoms:
+Along with a blinking check engine light, you may experience one of the following symptoms:

 - Rough idle